artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    :width: 50%
    :alt: An image of the archival institution upload limit settings

-3. A dialogue box will apear that will allow for 1 of 3 options:
+3. A dialogue box will appear that will allow for 1 of 3 options:

    * **Disable uploads** will prevent users from uploading any :term:`digital objects <digital object>`.